adebola-io/quizwiz/docs/spec.md

 A malformed request error occurs when a request is sent with a wrong method or an invalid body.

-#### Invalid Routes

-An invalid route error occurs when a client tries to access a URL route that is not defined in this document.

 #### Invalid Parameters

 An invalid parameter error occurs if the username, email or password of a user is not valid.
 The 3 scenarios have their own individual error codes.

 #### Not Found

-A not found error occurs when a resource cannot be found: whether a username cannot be found in a database, or a category with an id does not exist, etc.
+A not found error occurs when a resource cannot be found: such as a route, a username in a database, a category with an id, etc.

 #### Parameter Conflicts